Ancestry Family Trees

 "OneWorldTree gathers family trees and family history records for millions of people, analyzes the birth, death and marriage data and then displays the most probable matches for your ancestors."

 Want to see what all the fuss is about?
-Read Ancestry's Description of OneWorldTree.
-Note that it says the product is still in development which means that Ancestry databases are just starting to be being added to OWT for "stitching".
+Ancestry said of OneWorldTree that the product is still in development which means that Ancestry databases are just starting to be being added to OWT for "stitching".

 I plan on leaving my family tree on Ancestry World Tree.
 Cousins have found me in the past using Ancestry World Tree, and I expect with the new improved search, even more cousins will find me.
 What a great way to share family genealogy.